antfu-collective/vitesse/README.md

 ### Clone to local

-If you prefer to do it manually with cleaner git history
+If you prefer to do it manually with the cleaner git history

 ```bash
 npx degit antfu/vitesse my-vitesse-app